ahmed2m/cppkafka-docker-setup/readme.md

-# Dell task - Client/Server
+# Temperature sensors simulation - Client/Server (Kafka)

 This is a simple client/server application that demonstrates a publisher/subscriber pattern to send a message to connected clients.